The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Introduction

 A fraction of SLSNe I show spectral features of helium.
-In some of them, the \ion{He}{i} $\lambda$10830 line has been identified in post-maximum NIR spectra and such SNe have been sometimes classified as SLSNe Ib\footnote{In the case of PTF10hgi, it has been also referred to as SLSN IIb due to the hydrogen and helium richness of its spectrum \citep{quimbyetal2018,galyam2019}.} \citep[see e.g.,][]{quimbyetal2018,yanetal2020,kumaretal2025}.
-Interestingly, \citet{chenetal2023b} found that all the best densely sampled LCs of SLSNe Ib presented in \citet{yanetal2020} either show LC rebrightenings\footnote{A similar association has also been seen in some normal stripped-envelope SNe \citep[see e.~g.][]{sollermanetal2020}.}\cite[see also ][]{zhuetal2023} or are better described by a hybrid $^{56}$Ni-decay + CSM-interaction model.
-This suggests a link between He-lines detections, bumps occurrence and CSM interaction in SLSNe.
+In some of them, the \ion{He}{i} $\lambda$10830 line has been identified in post-maximum near-IR (NIR) spectra, and such SNe were sometimes classified as SLSNe Ib\footnote{In the case of PTF10hgi, it has been also referred to as SLSN IIb due to the hydrogen and helium richness of its spectrum \citep{quimbyetal2018,galyam2019}.} \citep[see, e.g.,][]{quimbyetal2018,yanetal2020,kumaretal2025,kumaretal2026}.
+Interestingly, \citet{chenetal2023b} found that all the best densely sampled LCs of SLSNe Ib presented in \citet{yanetal2020} either showed LC rebrightenings\footnote{A similar association has also been seen in some normal stripped-envelope SNe \citep[see e.~g.][]{sollermanetal2020}.} \citep[see also ][]{zhuetal2023} or were better described by a hybrid $^{56}$Ni-decay + CSM interaction model.
+This suggests a link between He-line detections, bump occurrence, and CSM interaction in SLSNe.
 However, the current sample remains too small to draw firm conclusions about this.
 Therefore, it is crucial to expand and systematically study the sample of SLSNe Ib in order to constrain the nature of SLSN I(b) progenitors and their powering mechanisms.